Photographs

 They had made great strides with Humphrey.
 He learned basic math as well, and was good with the money he received in the form of treats.
 And he even got pretty good at picking stocks in the stock market, usually involving bananas and other food item commodities.

 Well, anyway, Humphrey (who, by the way, was named after Humphrey Bogart), just couldn’t seem to get the language down.
-Try as he might, Humphrey did not seem able to make the final revolutionary and evolutionary leap forward to spoken language.
+Try as he might, Humphrey did not seem able to make the final revolutionary evolutionary leap forward to spoken language.

 Humphrey started watching the African Queen, Casablanca, Treasure of the Sierra Madre, and well, frankly, just about any Bogart movie you can think of.
 To really help him think more about getting the words down, they bought him a fedora hat just like Bogart wore, although his was a bit less formal.